 Where do I go now?

 If you’re ready to get one now, then choose a wallet from our list of leading options.
-Otherwise, you can use our course pages to learn more about how Bitcoin wallets work, or head to our reviews for more help choosing a platform.
+Otherwise, you can use our course pages to learn more about how BTC wallets work, or head to our reviews for more help choosing a platform.

 Yes, there is no limit to the number you can use.
 So you can divide your money between platforms with different features, or as a way to add even more layers of privacy and security.